RogerJFX/waccess/npm/waccess/README.md

   private waccess: IWaccess = Waccess.init();
 ~~~

-**Remember to call Waccess.init() once since it is not completely static.**

 All the following methods are "static".
 So you may call e.g. Wacess.scanAgain()
 directly.

 - init(): IWaccess \
-  Must be called once.
-Returns a normally useless reference.
+  Normally completely useless.
+Returns a reference to the singleton Waccess
+  instance.
+Should become deprecated soon.
+Very soon...
 - activateWaccess(): Void \
-  Activates Waccess.
+  Activates Waccess for the UI.
 - scanAgain(): Void \
   If you have dynamical content, you should force Waccess to scan again.
 - focusElement(query: string, force?: boolean): Void \
-  Declaratively focus an HTML element. \
+  Declaratively focus an HTML element.
+Usefull, for events like "load" or
+  any related promises \
   => query: the query for querySelectorAll() \
   => force: if true, action will be performed even with inactive Waccess.

+### Notes ###

+1. If dealing with Angular 2++, don't forget to put NO_ERRORS_SCHEMA to schemas
+in app.module.ts.
+Otherwise Angular will complain unknown tags.